S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 ![322307987-6e73395a-2221-411b-ab4a-e6c23f2b2897](https://github.com/user-attachments/assets/a9a0fe6d-50b2-44d1-9d3e-a8edc9ec3a75)

-After that, we will go to the Certificates & secrets menu to generate the Secret ID for the Microsoft Azure account, and this is what we will use in OneDrive C2.
+After that, we will go to the Certificates & secrets menu to generate the Secret ID for the Microsoft Azure account, and this is what we will use in Google Drive C2.

 ![322308364-fec5b59d-57ed-47f4-b640-d06782d8c16b](https://github.com/user-attachments/assets/e1ece1c0-7c4a-4ac0-9228-a8e92d6489fd)

-## Final result: payload connect to OneDrive By using BEAR-C2
+## Final result: payload connect to Google Drive By using BEAR-C2

 ![Screenshot From 2024-12-30 01-55-36](https://github.com/user-attachments/assets/84af56a2-19c3-4eaa-a805-ad790a0c5143)